abarker/typped/_sources/juxtaposition_operators.rst.txt

    Consider how the final example above relates to the case when a function evaluation such as ``f(x)`` is used in conjunction with a jop, and when parens are also defined as a grouping operation.
 The result can be ambiguous unless spaces are required for jops and spaces are disallowed in function calls.
-If ``x`` is explicitly declared as a function name token distinct from variables then the situation can also be disambiguated.
+If ``x`` is explicitly declared as a function name token in a namespace distinct from variables then the situation can also be disambiguated.

 6. A jop can only be inferred at what would otherwise be the end of a subexpression.
 This actually follows from 5 above, since there would be no